lennox55555/Battery-Analysis-Tool/README.md

 5. Update the script with correlating path:

-- Place your CSV file in the `Battery-Storage-Analysis-Tool` directory.
+- Place your all your CSV files in the `Battery-Storage-Analysis-Tool` directory.

-- Open `main.py` and update the file path in the `load_battery_data`.
+- Open `main.py` and update the input and output file path.
+Input should be the directory `.../Battery-Storage-Analysis-Tool` and the Output path should be `.../Battery-Storage-Analysis-Tool/output`.
+Refer to the existing path as an example.

 6. Run the script